Declan Donnellan Director

-Declan Donnellan is joint Artistic Director of Cheek by Jowl with Nick Ormerod.
+Declan Donnellan is co-founder and joint Artistic Director of Cheek by Jowl, with designer Nick Ormerod.

 Declan Donnellan was born in England of Irish parents in 1953.
-He grew up in London, read English and Law at Queens' College, Cambridge and was called to the Bar at Middle Temple in 1978.
+He grew up in London and read English and Law at Queens' College, Cambridge, before being called to the Bar at Middle Temple in 1978.

-In 1989 he was made Associate Director of the Royal National Theatre in London where his productions have included Fuenteovejuna, Sweeney Todd: The Demon Barber of Fleet Street, The Mandate and both parts of ANGELS IN AMERICA.
+In 1989, Donnellan was made Associate Director of the Royal National Theatre in London where his productions have included Fuenteovejuna, Sweeney Todd: The Demon Barber of Fleet Street, The Mandate and both parts of Angels in America.

-In 2000 he formed a company of actors in Moscow, under the auspices of The Chekhov Festival, whose productions include Boris Godunov, Twelfth Night, Three Sisters, and The Tempest.
+In 2000, he formed a company of actors in Moscow, under the auspices of The Chekhov International Theatre Festival, whose productions include Boris Godunov, Twelfth Night, Three Sisters, and The Tempest.
 These productions have already been seen in in more than 25 countries.

 Donnellan has received awards in London, Moscow, Paris and New York, including four Olivier Awards for Director of the Year (1987), Best Director of a Musical (1994), Best Director of a Play (1995), and Outstanding Achievement (1990).
-In February of 2004 he was made a Chevalier de l'Ordre des Arts et des Lettres in 2004 for his work in France.
-In 2008 he shared the Charlemagne award with Craig Venter and Archbishop Desmond Tutu.
+In February of 2004 he was made a Chevalier de l'Ordre des Arts et des Lettres for his work in France, and in 2009 he shared the Charlemagne award with Craig Venter and Archbishop Desmond Tutu.